SIMMORSAL/abc/README.md

 of them essentially contain the same set of features, however with differing colors and placements.
-In case any other number is put in the url, an error message will be diplayed.
+In case any other number is put in the url, an error message will be displayed.

 There are three improvements to the model in the task,
-1. `content` is now an `string[]`, and each of it's children are paired with one of `assets` children.
+1. `content` is now an `string[]`, and each of its children are paired with one of `assets` children.
 2. `tags` is now an `string[]` as well, and they are shown in a row of chips.